-• Watershed Delineation Area
+Watershed Delineation Area

-The first type of delineation is the Watershed Delineation Area, hereinafter referred to as WSDA, which covers approximately 5,413,274 acres in the Kanawha River Watershed (Figure 1).
-The WSDA includes the entire watershed area upstream of the intake, and includes waters from the State of West Virginia and the State of Kentucky.
+The first type of delineation is the Watershed Delineation Area, hereinafter referred to as WSDA, which covers approximately 811,923.35 acres in the Tug Fork River Watershed (Figure 1).
+The WSDA includes the entire watershed area upstream of the intake, and includes waters from the State of West Virginia and the State of Virginia.
 The perimeter of the catchment area provides the water to the water treatment plant's supply intake.
-The WSDA for the Pratt area consisted mainly of agricultural land uses, pasture fields, and crop fields, mainly corn.
-Limited areas of industrial or commercial land uses were also found.
+The WSDA for the Kermit area consisted mainly of commercial land uses.